KourtneK90/bike-share-data-analysis/README.md

 ## 📄 Final Deliverable
 - A written analysis report summarizing findings and insights
-- Supporting Excel files with cleaned data, pivot tables, and charts
+- A PDF report containing analysis findings and visual summaries is included in this repository.

 ---